 Think of this as an “external hard drive” for extra storage.

 This storage is mounted on the operating system, so to the OS it looks like a regular OS.
 Because it is elastic, you can add more capacity pretty easily.
 And because it is an “external hard drive”, if your server crashes, your data isn’t lost.

-Because it is farther than the computer, I/O performance is not as good as instance store.
-However, AWS has Provisioned IOPS, in which you can pay amazon to get guaranteed performance.
+Because it is farther than the computer, I/O performance is not as good as of instance store.
+However, AWS has Provisioned IOPS, in which you can pay Amazon to get guaranteed performance.

 Elastic File Storage

-- When migrating a legacy application that needs access to a shared drive across app servers.
+- Migrating a legacy application that needs access to a shared drive across app servers.

-- For new applications – only use it as an immutable, read-only drive.
+- New applications – only use it as an immutable, read-only drive.
 For example, to load builds on all servers.